Dempster–Skokie station: Service

 The station houses bus stops for CTA and Pace buses and was once the Greyhound bus Skokie terminal.
 However, Greyhound discontinued service to Skokie in 2012.

-Dempster–Skokie is one of two terminals on the "L" that uses two side platforms instead of a single platform or bay platform (the other being Cottage Grove).
+Dempster–Skokie is one of two terminals on the "L" that uses only two side platforms instead of a single platform or island platforms (the other being Cottage Grove).
 The east platform does not have fare controls and only allows discharging.
 It is also one of three terminals to not have a yard assigned to it (the others being Cottage Grove and O'Hare).

 On June 8, 2011, the Chicago Transit Board approved the renaming of the Skokie station to Dempster–Skokie.
 This was done with the announcement of the name for the infill station at Oakton.